 In Australia, you actually have more than one credit score.
 Experian and Equifax are the two major credit bureaus that collect data about your previous and current credit history.
 Their scores range from 0 to 1,200/1,000 and, as a rule of thumb, a score above 800 is considered a good credit score.

+Another question we get a lot here at Tippla isn’t just should I ask my partner about their credit score, but when.
 Talking about money doesn’t come easily to everyone.
 However, if you want to plan a future with your current partner, it is important to know where you are standing and what your joint goals are.
 There is no right or wrong time to ask your partner about their credit score.
 However, this chat is definitely due once you start thinking about merging finances together.
 Joint bank accounts or credit cards mean joint responsibility and it’s only fair for both of you to know where you are standing.

 In the future, you may consider bigger financial commitments such as personal loans or even a mortgage.
 It’s best to know each other and your spending habits well before signing off anything big.